Instrumental Swallow Study Options?

 - Captures the “true picture” of what is happening at meals by the patient self feeding over time (assess for impulsivity, fatigue, postural variations, etc.)

-- Uses ‘real food’ versus barium - which may alter consistency of food/drink, may cause an increase in swallow dwell times, is known to cause constipation, and can be harmful to the lungs
+- Uses ‘real food’ versus barium - which may alter the consistency of food/drink, may cause an increase in swallow dwell times, makes dry regular solids difficult to view, is known to cause constipation, and can be harmful to the lungs

-- We supply an array of consistencies of food/liquid for the study, but feel free to include ‘special request’ items or save the patient’s real medications to test
+- We supply an array of consistencies of food/liquid for the exam, but feel free to include ‘special request’ items or save the patient’s real medications to test

 - Colored recordings allow for assessment of secretion management and tissue health compared to a black and white x-ray